zdoryk/alcon-de-aws-workshop-students/README.md

 ## Alteryx Workflow

-The Alteryx workflow for this project is contained in the `alteryx_alcon.rar` file.
-Please extract the .rar file to access the workflow.
+The Alteryx workflow for this project is contained in the `Alteryx_Package folder.
 S3 Bucket for Alteryx output: https://s3.amazonaws.com/alcon-workshop-alteryx-output-746590502764

 # Data Engineering Workshop